Derek Wulf

-Derek Wulf (born c.
-1981) is an American politician.
+Derek Wulf (born 1981) is an American politician serving as the representative for the 76th district in the Iowa House of Representatives since 2023.
+He is a member of the Republican Party.

+Wulf is the Republican nominee for lieutenant governor in the 2026 Iowa gubernatorial election, running alongside Zach Lahn.

 Early life

 Wulf graduated from Hudson High School in Hudson, Iowa, and earned a bachelor's of science degree in animal science at Iowa State University.
 He then worked on the family farm.
-He married Dresden in 2007.
+He married his wife, Dresden, in 2007.
 At the time of his first state legislative campaign, the couple had two children.

 Political career

 District 76 of the Iowa House of Representatives had become an open seat following redistricting, when Dean Fisher was drawn out of the seat and Dave Williams decided not to run.
 Wulf defeated Tony Chavez in the June 2022 Republican Party primary.
 He won the general election against Democratic Party candidate Kate Wyatt.
-During the 2022 election cycle, a concern about Wulf's residency in House District 76 was raised by Kimberly Karol to the Iowa Ethics and Campaign Disclosure Board, which dismissed the complaint.
+During the 2022 election cycle, a concern about Wulf's residency in House District 76 was raised by Kimberly Karol to the Iowa Ethics and Campaign Disclosure Board, which ultimately dismissed the complaint.

+In early September, The Des Moines Register reported that the Black Hawk County Sheriff's Office was investigating Wulf for theft and fraud in relation to accusations that Wulf had misled lenders and business associates about his finances.